FidoProject/Fido/Journal.md

 After improving Fido to a level I was very happy with, I turned to building a few more tasks to include in our paper.
 The first was "Flash."
 To complete Flash, Fido had set the brightness of its LED to a value proportional to the amount of light it sensed around it.
 This task was simple for Fido, and it took it a median of 6 reward iterations.
 The next was a classic robotic problem, line following.
 Fido had to approach a line and stay within 60 pixels of it for 10 consecutive actions.
 Fido took a median of 21 reward iterations to complete this.

 After this, I set to writing tests to gauge Fido's latency.
 On any of the tasks, Fido took no more than an average of 2 milliseconds to choose an action and 11 milliseconds to update its model when given a reward.
 A complete table of our data can be found in our research report.

+#### Joshua Gruenstein

+In the massive rush to prepare for Siemens I had two main jobs as a hardware person: implementing a kinematically-accurate simulation of our robot and working on the paper.
+After finishing the kinematics section Friday night I was left with no more technical tasks to do (besides occasional tasks such as an efficient moving least squares function), so I began working on writing.

+We had begun an outline describing the structure of our paper, and I modified it to fit after papers we had read as research.
+This included adding a discussion section.
+I ended up writing the executive summary, abstract, introduction, background, and simulation sections while Michael finished off the learning implementation, in addition to making figures in LaTeX and references in BibTex.
+This went off relatively smoothly, and collaborative writing was made easy through our version control system.
+Four drafts were proofread and corrected on printed copies using red pen.
+We ended up submitting to Siemens at 11:56PM after spending ~ 11:00 to 11:50 fixing minor mistakes such as typos and significant figures.
+Semifinalists will be announced Friday October 16th, while finalists will be announced Monday October 19th.
+Fingers crossed.